Titanium

 Reduce Time Designing and Building in Titanium

-Titanium (Ti-6AI-V4, Ti-6-2-4-2 and CP Ti), known for its high strength-to-weight ratio as well as its thermal qualities has made it a great choice for a number of aerospace, automotive, power generation and defense applications.
+Titanium (Ti-6AI-4V, Ti-6-2-4-2 and CP Ti), known for its high strength-to-weight ratio as well as its thermal qualities has made it a great choice for many aerospace, automotive, power generation and defense applications.
 The downside of titanium is its workability which typically requires advanced casting processes or fabrications designed to work around its strengths.

 The ADDere additive manufacturing system can now streamline the titanium product design, development and production process by directly printing large-scale components in the material, leaving only finish machining.
 Going directly from CAD to 3D printed parts allows quicker iteration times, ensuring even short-run titanium parts can be quickly tested and fit.
 Using the ADDere System for production allows for large and complex component designs to be fabricated much faster than conventional methods.
-The laser-wire additive manufacturing process can produce a nearly finished component ready for only finish machining.
+The laser-wire additive manufacturing process can produce a near net shaped component ready for final finish machining.
 This reduces total machining time hogging components from bar stocks and wasted material costs, which opens the door to more efficient and stronger components.

 Titanium Frame